EternalAzure/RTS-Demo-1.0/README.md

   [Spawner](Scripts/Spawner.cs)
   <p>
     Used to facilitate spawning unlimited amount of units with unlimited amount of soldiers each, </br>
-    but got simplified due to scaling down of project.
-Builds units using prefabricated gameobject 'soldier'.
+    but got simplified due to scaling down of the project.
+Builds units using prefabricated gameobject 'axe warrior'.
   </p>